monktastic/blog/pages/metaphysics/fear.md

 >
 > But why don’t we get to know this, think how beautiful it would be for everyone, But no, they quickly showed me, *but you know why, look*, and I saw the reasons why it couldn’t be, it just wouldn’t work, the dimensions have to be this way, the hologram has to work that way, *this is the way it was and always has and continues to be.
 And some people’s reality have become too real, it’s too dangerous for them to know.*

+What does it look like when "your reality has become too real?"
+Well, consider people whose *life mission* is to convince the world that our modern Western worldview is basically correct.
+Would it surprise you to learn that various famous science popularizers are known to be very unpleasant in person?
+This is not a dig at them (and I won't share any links here, out of respect).
+Taking your reality too literally has profound psychological effects, too.

+There is a way to take your experience very seriously, yet not *literally*, but this can only be discovered through practice.

 ---